 GEMA fees for social organisations: When do they apply?

 Social organisations must also pay GEMA fees if they use copyrighted music in public.
-This concerns:
+This applies to various areas of day-to-day operations:

 Events and functions